djhshih/swl/spec.md

 - For `map_by f key xs`, the grouping key must name an existing top-level column of the input table.
 - During data validation, the input table will be checked for the named grouping key.

+The source language defines workflow meaning.
+The normalized compiler output is defined separately by `dag.md`.
+Source constructs may be normalized before DAG emission so long as workflow meaning is preserved.

 ## Pre-run-time Checks